 We designed our public dual momentum model, GEM, to be simple and easy to use by do-it-yourself investors.
-GEM exists to help protect smaller investors from horrendous drawdowns while allowing them to earn better than market returns over the long run.
+GEM exists to help protect smaller investors from significant drawdowns while allowing them to earn returns that exceed the market over the long term.

 But dual momentum works best when it incorporates multiple trend determinants.
 There is a synergistic effect from doing so.
 Most investors do not give enough importance to price trend.
 Greyserman & Kaminsky show that simple trend following has outperformed buy-and-hold and reduced downside excursions back to the beginnings of every market.
 No other investment factor can say that.

 Using all available investment tools, we created proprietary models to achieve high and consistent returns.
 Our models are the culmination of a lifetime of investment research and experience.
-Three of our five proprietary models use a channel breakout approach that we validated on 100 years of data in this research study.
+Three of our four proprietary models use a channel breakout approach that we validated on 100 years of data in this research study, giving us high confidence in this approach.
+Richard Dennis taught something similar to this to his “turtle traders.”
+Jack Dreyfus became a billionaire using channel breakouts of stocks, making new highs.
+Most of our models also incorporate mean reversion as a complement to trend following.

 We license our proprietary model signals to substantial private and institutional investors and selected investment advisors who understand and appreciate what we do.

-Most other models exit to a safe harbor asset when not in risk-on positions.
-Our models are unique in switching to other assets or models with positive trends before seeking a safe harbor.
-Model layering captures additional profit and helps reduce whipsaw losses.
+Most trading models exit to a safe harbor asset when not in their risk-on positions.
+Our models are unique in that they switch to other assets or models with positive trends before seeking a safe harbor.
+This model layering captures additional profit and helps reduce whipsaw losses.
+Here are our current proprietary models.

 Gold Long Trend (GLTR)

-GLTR applies trend following to the SPDR Gold Shares ETF (GLD).
-Gold is often mean-reverting and difficult to trade, but our trend strategy handles it well.
-GLTR holds the A-GEM positions when it is not in gold.
+GLTR applies trend following to gold ETFs.
+Gold is often mean-reverting and challenging to trade, but our trend strategy handles it well.
+GLTR holds the SMURF position when not in gold.
+Even without trend following, gold has outperformed the S&P 500 over the past 25 years.

 Bitcoin and Digital Asset Synergistic System (BADASS)

-BADASS applies our trend model to the BLOK ETF, representing blockchain technology, and to a spot Bitcoin ETF.
-This combination gives better risk-adjusted results than either ETF by itself.
-When not in these positions, BADASS holds the GLTR or HYBS positions.
+BADASS applies our trend model to the BLOK ETF, representing blockchain technology, and spot Bitcoin ETFs.
+This combination gives better risk-adjusted results than either alone.
+When not in these positions, BADASS holds the GLTR or SMURF positions.
+BADASS is our most profitable model.

 Stock Market Upside Reversal Factor (SMURF)

 SMURF is a stock and bond model that combines mean reversion with trend and seasonality.
-It buys the ProShares Ultra QQQ ETF (QLD) and the Schwab U.S. Large Cap Growth ETF (SCHG) when their trends are positive.
-SMURF exits when the trends are no longer positive or on abnormal strength.
-When not in QLD or SCHG, SMURF can hold the HYBS bond positions or the iShares MSCI Emerging Markets ETF (EEM).
+It buys a large-cap growth stock ETF when its trend is positive.
+SMURF exits when the trend is no longer positive or on abnormal strength.
+When not in a growth stock ETF, SMURF holds the BEAST bond positions.
+Here are the results of our SMURF, BEAST, and GLTR models since 2008.